Hi! I’m Leda.

 Cognito: The Opposite of Incognito

-To Go Cognito is to reclaim what’s been obscured.
-It’s the process of bringing unconscious patterns into awareness—recognizing the survival mechanisms that once protected you but may now hinder your growth.
-For many, this journey is enriched by having a supportive witness.
+It’s the process of bringing unconscious patterns into awareness, recognizing the survival strategies that once protected you but may now be holding you back.
+This journey is often made more powerful in the presence of a supportive witness.

 Are you ready to Go Cognito?